 All CEs are required to visit any new site or a site with previous operational issues in the prior year within the first two weeks of operation.
-CEs are still required to conduct a full review of food service operations at each site within the first four weeks of operation, and thereafter, maintain a reasonable level of Fc site monitoring.
-The final rule allows the food service review to occur at the same time as the site visit during the first two weeks of operation.
+CEs are still required to conduct a full review of food service operations at each site within the first four weeks of operation, and thereafter, maintain a reasonable level of site monitoring.
+The food service review can occur at the same time as the site visit during the first two weeks of operation.
+Note that rural sites that switch from standard congregate service to non-congregate service are considered "new" and must be visited within the first two weeks of operation.